darksinnnn/API-rate-Limiter/README.md

 * Tokens are replenished at a fixed rate.
 * If no tokens are available, the request is rejected with HTTP 429.

----

-If you'd like, I can also provide:

 * A more concise README version
 * A version with architecture diagram (Mermaid)